davidsbatista/BREDS/README.md

 **parameters**

 A sample configuration is provided in `parameters.cfg`.
-The file contains values for differentes parameters:
+The file contains values for different parameters:

     max_tokens_away=6           # maximum number of tokens between the two entities min_tokens_away=1           # minimum number of tokens between the two entities